toddmotto/angularjs-styleguide/README.md

 *Opinionated Angular styleguide for teams by [@toddmotto](//twitter.com/toddmotto)*

-A standardised approach for developing Angular applications in teams.
+A standardised approach for developing Angular applications at triplelift.
 This styleguide touches on concepts, syntax, conventions and is based on my experience [writing](http:////toddmotto.com) about, [talking](https://speakerdeck.com/toddmotto) about, and building Angular applications.

 <a href="http://voux.io" target="_blank"><img src="http://static.voux.io/github.svg"></a>